Can You Make Soap Without Using Lye? (Here's a Secret, Easy Way!)

 When I first became interested in making soap for our home, I was really worried about using lye.
 It's caustic, extremely poisonous, and very dangerous if it's not used correctly.
 Therefore, I researched every single way possible to make soap without lye.
 What is the answer to the question, "Can you make soap without using lye?"
 The simple answers are: Yes and No.

 As a beginning soap maker, being afraid of using lye is a common (and valid) fear.
-If you want to start making your own soap, then using this method is a great way to get started making and experimenting with your own handmade soaps.
+If you want to start making your own soap, then using this method I will share with you is a great way to get started making and experimenting with your own handmade soaps.

-**You may also be interested in these soap making articles: How to Make Your Own Hot Process Soap: A Picture Tutorial, Lavender-Rosemary Vanilla Hot Process Soap, Cold Process vs. Hot Process: Which is Better? and LOTS more on the blog!
+**You may also be interested in these soap making articles: How to Make Your Own Hot Process Soap: A Picture Tutorial, Lavender-Rosemary Vanilla Hot Process Soap, Cold Process vs. Hot Process: Which is Better? and LOTS more about soap making on the blog!

-Why is Lye Really Necessary to Make Soap?
+First: Why is Lye Necessary to Make Soap?

 **You don't see a whole lot of "real" soap in the stores!
 Go check out the so-called "soap" aisle.
 Most are called "cleansing bars," or "beauty bars," etc., all euphemisms for blocks of gruesome chemicals.
 Check out this article, "Killer Toxins Lurking in Your Soap" for more information!

 So...how can you make real soap without lye?

 Well, you can take a little short-cut!
 It's called using Melt and Pour Soap.

 You simply purchase large blocks of ready made REAL soap that have been specially processed to melt very easily, melt it on down, add whatever additives you like, and you have your own soap creation!

 NOTE: Melt and pour soap has previously been made using lye, plus the additives to help it melt easily and smoothly.
 But YOU don't have to have anything to do with the lye and oil saponification process because it's already been done for you!
 Yay!
 Right?